Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Brief overview of ab initio downfolding

 The frequency-dependent screened Coulomb interaction $W(\mathbf{r},\mathbf{r}',\omega)$ is commonly taken to be equal to the electronically-screened Coulomb interaction, \emph{i.e.}, $W=W^{el}$, within the cRPA, and in those cases we denote $U=U^{el}$.

-It is important to emphasize at this point that the Hamiltonian of eq.\,\eqref{eq:Hamiltonian} constitutes a specific choice for the representation of the electronic structure within the active space of interest.
+It is important to emphasize at this point that the Hamiltonian of Eq.\,\eqref{eq:Hamiltonian} is of the extended Hubbard form and constitutes a specific choice for the representation of the electronic structure within the active space of interest.
 In addition to the one-body hopping and two-body Coulomb terms, a two-body exchange term is also included in some cases~\cite{Yoshimi2021}.
-Moreover, it is possible to incorporate terms beyond density-density Coulomb interactions~\cite{Romanova2023}, as in the Hamiltonian of eq.\,\eqref{eq:general_Hamiltonian}.
+Moreover, it is possible to incorporate terms beyond density-density Coulomb interactions~\cite{Romanova2023}, as in the Hamiltonian of Eq.\,\eqref{eq:general_Hamiltonian}.
 Our theoretical framework outlined below may be readily extended to incorporate phonon effects on general $4$-center integrals.
 Due to the more cumbersome notation that this entails, we will present here our results primarily for $2$-center integrals, however, in Appendix~\ref{derivation_Uph} we give the expressions for the more general case.

-An important aspect of the two-body terms of eq.\,\eqref{eq:coulomb} is the frequency dependence of the screened Coulomb interaction.
-This derives from the frequency dependence of the dielectric function $\epsilon$, which screens the bare Coulomb repulsion $v$ ~\cite{Strinati1988,Rohlfing1998,Rohlfing2000}:
+An important aspect of the two-body terms of Eq.\,\eqref{eq:coulomb} is the frequency dependence of the screened Coulomb interaction.
+This derives from the frequency dependence of the inverse dielectric matrix $\epsilon^{-1}$, which screens the bare Coulomb repulsion $v$ ~\cite{Strinati1988,Rohlfing1998,Rohlfing2000}:

 where $v$ the bare (unscreened) Coulomb interaction.
 This expression may in turn be written as~\cite{Deslippe2012}:

 where here we work in reciprocal space and a plane wave basis, denoting $\mathbf{q}$ as a vector within the first Brillouin zone, and $\mathbf{G}$ as a reciprocal lattice vector.
 Within the cRPA, the dielectric matrix is written as